Aaron Pryor

 In 1982, the Boxing Writers Association of America named Pryor as their Fighter of the Year.
 Pryor was inducted into the International Boxing Hall of Fame in 1996, and in 1999 was voted by the Associated Press as the world's best light welterweight of the 20th century.
 In 2002, he was ranked as the 35th greatest boxer of the past 80 years by The Ring.

 Amateur career

 Pryor, nicknamed The Hawk, had a record of 204 wins and 16 losses as an amateur.
 He won the National Amateur Athletic Union (AAU) Lightweight Championship in 1973.
-In 1975, Pryor again won the National AAU Lightweight Championship and a silver medal at the Pan American Games, losing in the final to Canadian Chris Clarke.
+In 1975, he again won the National AAU Lightweight Championship and a silver medal at the Pan American Games, losing in the final to Canadian Chris Clarke.

 Pryor beat future champion Thomas Hearns in the lightweight finals of the 1976 National Golden Gloves, but lost to Howard Davis Jr. controversially at the 1976 Olympic Trials.
 Pryor participated as an alternate in the 1976 Summer Olympics in Montreal.